Constructed at the zenith of the British Empire, Admiralty Arch is now being restored and transformed for the 21st Century.

-A large area of Admiralty Arch will become the capital’s only Waldorf Astoria Hotel, with the associated level of impeccable service and amenities accessible to residents.
+A large area of Admiralty Arch will become the capital’s only Waldorf Astoria Hotel, with the associated level of impeccable service and amenities accessible to guests.

-Successfully gained planning in 2015 as a mixed use scheme comprising of a Hotel, Residences and Private Members’ Club
+- Successfully gained planning permission to 3 asset classes in 2015 for a mixed use scheme comprising of a Hotel, Residences and Private Members’ Club.

 - Extended the lease from 125 years to 250 years

 - Further increase of planning in 2017 and 2020: Obtained planning permission for an increase in floor space of up to 20% thereby maximizing sources of income and the overall value of the building